surfmachine/notes/linux.md

 Location                               | Description
 -------------------------------------- | --------------------------------------
+.profile                               | profile settings (1)
 .bashrc                                | personal settings .bash_aliases                          | personal aliases
 /etc/hostname                          | hostname
 /etc/hosts                             | hosts, z.B.
 127.0.1.1 [hostname]

+(1) Use the command **source .profile** to apply new settings within the current shell.
+Enable the Option **Run command as login shell** within the Terminal settings to get the latest change within a new opened shell.

 ## Applications